Activity: Find an Open Source Project

 - You have a new API to document at work and need information on how to do it.

-- You’re a developer who needs to document your API.
+- You’re a developer who needs to document an API.

-For the first two scenarios, you need to start thinking about API documentation samples in your portfolio.
+For the first two reasons, you need to start thinking about API documentation samples in your portfolio.
 Your portfolio is key to getting a job in API documentation.
-Without a portfolio with compelling API documentation samples, it will be extremely difficult to get a job in API documentation.
+Without a portfolio that contains compelling API documentation samples, it will be extremely difficult to get a job in API documentation.

 How will you generate API doc samples for your portfolio, without having a job developing API documentation?
 This is where the activities in this course become important.

 Rather than simply completing modules and tracking your progress toward the course’s completion, I’ve included activities here that will actually help build up your portfolio with API documentation samples, helping you progress to the goal of either obtaining an API documentation job or hitting a home run on an API doc project in your current role.

 If you’ve already got an API project through your work, or if you’re an engineer working on an API project, great, just select your existing API for the course activities.
 However, if you’re breaking into API doc or building your API doc skills from the ground up, you’ll need to find an open-source API documentation project to contribute to.

 Finding the right project can be challenging, but it is critical to your portfolio and your success in breaking into API documentation.
 Fortunately, almost all open-source projects use GitHub, and GitHub provides various tags for documentation and “help wanted” in order to attract volunteers.
 (The task is actually so common, GitHub provides advice for finding open source projects.)

 The ideal open-source API project should meet the following criteria.
 The project should:

 - Involve a REST API (not a library-based API or some other developer tool that isn’t an API).